 As digital surfacing moves front and center, so do software implementation and job routing.

 "We're talking about a completely different set of digital calculations partnered with our existing Lab Management System.
 It works very well, but there are still instances where human intervention must take place," Blackwell acknowledged.

 In his 30 years of surfacing optical lenses, Blackwell has seen many changes and experimented with many processes; integrating digital surfacing has been the most challenging.

 "This was a complete departure; it was a completely new set of criteria and processes that involved a lot of time and effort from many," Blackwell said.
 "Our partner vendors—Essilor, Optifacts, and soon, Shamir—deserve much credit for helping us to understand and implement successfully."

 Seconds, Please: Sweet Revenue from Second Pair Polarized Lens Sales

 By Julie Bos

-To find more answers to AR questions, log onto labtalkonline.com and go to the FEATURES section where you will find this complete article.
+To find out what labs are doing to boost second pair sales, log onto labtalkonline.com and go to the FEATURES section where you will find this complete article.